swiftlang/swift-evolution/proposals/0526-deadline.md

 The expected behavior when setting a deadline is that any active deadline, given a specific clock, will always apply with the most narrow deadline available.
-Specifically if a deadline is active for an expiration of `in 10 seconds` and a new deadline is applied for `in 5 seconds` relative both relative to the continuous clock, then the applied deadline within the new scope is the `in 5 seconds`.
-Likewise if the reverse was applied; where it is already at `in 5 seconds` and a new scope is applied to `in 10 seconds` both on the continuous clock, then the internal logic will effectively skip the `in 10 seconds` since that deadline is known to beyond the current active deadline.
+Specifically if a deadline is active for an expiration of *in 10 seconds* and a new deadline is applied for *in 5 seconds* relative both relative to the continuous clock, then the applied deadline within the new scope is the *in 5 seconds*.
+Likewise if the reverse was applied; where it is already at *in 5 seconds* and a new scope is applied to *in 10 seconds* both on the continuous clock, then the internal logic will effectively skip the *in 10 seconds* since that deadline is known to beyond the current active deadline.
 This must have some way of determining if a given clock passed in to the `withDeadline` functions is that same specific clock.
 To that end, the clocks are required to be identifiable.
 The two major clocks; `ContinuousClock` and `SuspendingClock` both will gain a new conformance to `Identifiable` and each of which will have a new ID type of `SystemClockID`.
-As a side effect this means that new APIs can be written as:
-`where C: Clock & Identifiable, C.ID == SystemClockID`.
-That particular refinement not only allows for the direct identification of the specific clock but also a constraint to the standard system clocks.

 > Note: Since the system clock may grow additional identifiers it is left as non-exhaustive.